anuraghazra/github-readme-stats/readme.md

 Top languages card shows github user's top languages which have been mostly used.

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats_
+_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages have the most code on github, it's a new feature of github-readme-stats_

 ### Usage